 The Benefits of a B2B e-commerce Catalog

 For as long as companies have had large amounts of inventory to sell, catalogs have been a valuable tool for them.
-From the Sears, Roebuck and Co. catalogs of the late 19th century to the mountain-strewn vistas in the background of the Cabelas Sporting Goods catalogs of today, they serve as an important part of the customer shopping experience.
+From the Sears, Roebuck and Co catalogs of the late 19th century to the mountain-strewn vistas in the background of the Cabelas Sporting Goods catalogs of today, they serve as an important part of the customer shopping experience.
 But while it’s true retail catalogs have been a part of our commerce ecosystem for some time, that doesn’t mean retail is the only industry that can use them.
-Companies focusing primarily on business-to-business services can see a large sales lift from utilizing catalogs, too.
+Companies focusing primarily on business-to-business services can see a large sales lift from utilizing catalogs as well.

 As retail catalogs continue to make the jump online to add e-commerce functionality, B2B organizations should also consider the benefits of going digital and creating online catalogs.
 Whether you have a print catalog you’ve been meaning to put online, or this is your first foray into B2B catalogs, we at Dirxion are here to walk you through the perks that a digital e-commerce catalog can bring to your business operations.